-The statutory definition of an online program is described in RCW 28A.250.010:
+The statutory definition of an online program is described in RCW 28A.250.010 (online courses are defined in the same section of statute):

 "Online school program" means a school program that offers a sequential set of online courses or grade-level coursework that may be taken in a single school term or throughout the school year in a manner that could provide a full-time basic education program if so desired by the student.
 Students may enroll in the program as part-time or full-time students.